ayushm54/ecommerce/README.md

-Spring Boot Rest backend with Mysql for a simple Ecommerce Website.
+Spring Boot Rest backend for a simple Ecommerce Website.
+Database MYSQL.
 Authorization is based JWT.